wombleton/gitlaw-nz/acts/D/Defence Act 1990.md

     *   (gb) authorising the officer in charge of any defence area to regulate the use of vehicles and specify the conditions upon or subject to which they may be used in the area:

-    *   (gc) prescribing offences for the contravention of or non-compliance with any regulations made under paragraph (ga) or paragraph (gb), and providing that the maximum penalty that, on summary conviction, may be imposed for those offences is a term of imprisonment not exceeding 3 months or a fine not exceeding $1,000:
+    *   (gc) prescribing offences for the contravention of or non-compliance with any regulations made under paragraph (ga) or paragraph (gb), and providing that the maximum penalty that, on conviction, may be imposed for those offences is a term of imprisonment not exceeding 3 months or a fine not exceeding $1,000:

     *   (h) providing that any specified regulations of the Civil Aviation Regulations 1953, being---